The Educational Management Vision

 Teachers will increase estimates of achievement when a) students are more engaged and have less behavioral issues, b) when teachers are confident that the curriculum is aligned to grade-level standards, c) when students regularly demonstrate understanding the first time something is taught.

 Collective teacher efficacy

 Teacher efficacy will increase when a) students are more engaged with the content being taught, b) when teachers understand the components needed in a well-designed lesson, c) when curriculum is aligned to grade-level standards and assessment rigor, d) when teachers receive consistent support and feedback from administrators and coaches.

 Self-reported grades will be more on target when students have confidence in their ability to answer higher-order CFU questions posed by the teacher.

 How do you change misconceptions students enter your classroom with?

-Identifying student misconceptions and providing a conceptual change in thinking requires accurate diagnosis by the teacher and the ability to instill new, accurate concepts into the student brain.
+Identifying student misconceptions and providing a conceptual change in thinking requires accurate diagnosis by the teacher and the ability to provide new, accurate concepts for the students.
 The correction of misconceptions will lead to improved student achievement.

 What would improve teacher credibility?